27 May No, It Is Not Too Early To Start Thinking About Financial Aid

 - Better preparation reduces stress: There are some financial aid-related activities you can take care of now that will make your life much easier in the fall.
-Sign up for your FSA ID, file your 2020 income taxes, gather the necessary documents, and save all information related to financial changes affecting your family in 2021.
+Sign up for your FSA ID, file your 2022 income taxes, gather the necessary documents, and save all information related to financial changes affecting your family.
 You don’t want to be running around at the last minute trying to pull everything together.
 That can only lead to stress, and might cause you to make mistakes that could delay the process or even end up costing you money.

 College is a time of learning, but getting into college is a learning experience all in itself.
-If you are a rising high school senior, set up a CFAA new client free strategy session now to learn more about financial aid and finding ways to pay for college.
+If you are a rising high school senior, set up a CFAA 15 Minute Power Chat now to learn more about financial aid and finding ways to pay for college.
 To get the latest financial aid information and college application to-do lists, look for my weekly JustAskJodi emails and check out my monthly CFAA e-newsletter.